murairam/inception/README.md

 *Without it:* MariaDB can't create the socket → can't start!

+**`/etc/my.cnf` - Configuration file**

+The custom MariaDB configuration includes:
+- `bind-address=0.0.0.0` - Allows connections from any IP (required for Docker inter-container communication)
+- `port=3306` - Standard MariaDB port
+- `socket=/run/mysqld/mysqld.sock` - Unix socket location for local connections
+- Security is maintained through Docker network isolation (port 3306 is not exposed to the host)

 #### MariaDB Entrypoint Script Explained

 The entrypoint script (`docker-entrypoint.sh`) does the following: